Louise Cameron, School Principal & Special Needs Coordinator

 In 2008, I decided to go back to university to study Special Education which led to work with Education Queensland’s Special Education Programs for students from Prep to Year 12.
 I have been so fortunate in my teaching career having worked alongside many talented and dedicated teachers.
 I came on as principal at in 2013 and I hope to share the many things they have taught me along the way, whilst continuing to grow and learn in this latest stage of my teaching journey.

-John Rasmussen, School Principal & Middle Years Teacher
+John Rasmussen, Deputy Principal & High School Teacher

 I was born in Brisbane, but grew up in Wolvi, a small community just over the range from Kin Kin.
 My parents were small crop farmers, so I spent my childhood stumping around paddocks and exploring the wonderful bush around our farm.